BA (1st Class Hons)Counselling, MBACP, Accredited member NCS

 Since 2016, I have volunteered in a South Essex based Lesbian, Gay, Bisexual and Transgender (LGBT) peer support group.
 Volunteering and building relationships within this community helped me to understand the unconscious bias and discrimination that LGBT people face.
 Clients who want to talk about issues that arise from their sexuality or gender identity, will find that my practice is an LGBT inclusive and affirming environment.

-For several years, I have volunteered to support people who are homeless, have no income or perhaps who have jobs, but no homes.
-I recognise that accessing counselling in these circumstances can be difficult.
-To meet needs of people who find themselves in this situation I will adapt counselling provision to suit what they want.
+I also volunteer to support the homeless, people with low income or perhaps who have jobs.
+I know that accessing counselling in these circumstances can be difficult.
+And therefore to meet the needs of people who find themselves in this situation I will adapt counselling provision to suit .
 For example, I have no expectation for clients to attend weekly sessions if they cannot afford it.
-We can negotiate how therapy can be adapted to suit.

 Training, qualifications & experience